Man pleads guilty to voluntary manslaughter of Williams woman

-Salvador Garcia-Vaca, accused of murdering Williams native Karen Garcia in January 2018, pleaded guilty to voluntary manslaughter on Tuesday, admitting to the kidnapping and robbery of the victim following an altercation, in addition to a weapons enhancement charge.
+Salvador Garcia-Vaca, accused of murdering Williams native Karen Garcia in January 2018, pleaded guilty to voluntary manslaughter last week, admitting to the kidnapping and robbery of the victim following an altercation, in addition to a weapons enhancement charge.

 “The decision to resolve this case was not an easy one,” said Colusa County District Attorney Matthew R. Beauchamp in a press release.
 “I had numerous heartfelt conversations with the victim’s family explaining the state of the evidence and listening to their concerns.”